Stevenage: Governance

-The Local Government Act 1972 reconstituted Stevenage Urban District as a non-metropolitan district with effect from 1 April 1974.
+The Local Government Act 1972 abolished Stevenage Urban District and merged it with the parts of Aston and Datchworth that were within the designated area of Stevenage New Town from Hertford Rural District to form a Stevenage non-metropolitan district with effect from 1 April 1974.
+No successor parish was formed so it became unparished.
 The town was awarded borough status on the same date and has been governed by Stevenage Borough Council since.
 The borough's coat of arms consists of a shield and crest.
 On the shield is a sword running through an oak tree with acorns.
 The oak tree represents surrounding woodland and the acorns symbolise the steady growth of the town.
 The sword is from the Arms of the Bishops of London, former landowners.
 A red fesse depicts the Great North Road and upon the fesse are six stars representing the neighbourhoods of Old Stevenage, Bedwell, Broadwater, Shephall, Chells and Pin Green.
 The hart on the crest is from the arms of the county of Hertfordshire; one of its hooves rests upon a cogwheel, a symbol of the town's industry.
 The gold crown atop a helmet represents a planned area.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with Stevenage becoming part of a new Central Hertfordshire unitary authority.